giocalitri/maimmunization_watcher/README.md

 > python watch_site.py
 ```

-#### Note ⚠️
+#### Notes ⚠️
-Remember to stop the script when not using it.
+- Remember to stop the script when not using it.
 There is throttling implemented, but you do not want your IP to get banned for running it for days straight!